boholder/puntgun/docs/docs/usage/report-file.md

 }
 ```

-> **Note**
+!!! note
-> If the tool exits normally, **the last item of `records` is empty**.
+    If the tool exits normally, **the last item of `records` is empty**.
->
-> It's a trade-off.
+    It's a trade-off.
 JSON does not allow a comma to exist after the last item in the list,
-> and the writing of the records file is delegated to the logger library
+    and the writing of the records file is delegated to the logger library
-> (can not manually gain write access to report file and remove the extra comma).
+    (can not manually gain write access to report file and remove the extra comma).

 ### Plan Id